Funding for Unpaid Summer Internships

 - Do not base a food budget on restaurant meals.
 While we don't expect you to survive on yogurt and ramen noodles, you can have your meals on a budget.
 We recommend allowing approximately $75 per week.

 - Your budget can include transportation to and from your internship site.
 However, if you live in San Francisco, and your internship is in San Francisco, we would not expect you to include the cost of round-trip airfare in your budget.
 If your home is in Boston, and your internship is in San Francisco, then it is certainly appropriate for you to include round-trip airfare.
-Transportation costs can also include subway fare, commuting by train, mileage reimbursement, etc. Mileage reimbursement is calculated on a 40-cents-per-mile basis.
+Transportation costs can also include subway fare, commuting by train, gas and tolls, etc.

 - If you are studying abroad and your internship will continue in your host country, you should not include return airfare to the US in your budget as you would be returning anyway.
 Budgeting for in-country transportation expenses or travel to another country for your internship is appropriate.